 - 5.1 The proposed Measure contains powers for Welsh Ministers to implement and set out the detail required to support the principles contained in the proposed Measure.
 This chapter provides details of each provision to make subordinate legislation within the proposed Measure and the procedure to be used in each case.
-These powers allow the Welsh Ministers to, for example prescribe the requirements of the automatic fire suppression systems, change the definition of "residence" and to make minor technical amendments.
+These powers allow the Welsh Ministers to, for example prescribe the requirements of the automatic fire suppression systems, add to or amend the definition of "residence" and to make minor technical amendments.
 This approach avoids the need to bring forward a further proposed Measure to amend or deal with these issues. - 5.2 Section 1(4) (c) of the proposed Measure provides for Welsh Ministers to make regulations to prescribe the requirements of the automatic fire suppression systems that must be provided.
 Such regulations would specify the technical standards of such a system. - Procedure: These Regulations will be of a technical nature and may relate to the relevant applicable British or European Standard.
 As such they may require amendment at relatively short notice to ensure continuing compliance.
 As such it is considered appropriate that they are subject to annulment (i.e. subject to the negative procedure).
-By virtue of section 6(d) a requirement to consult prior to the making of the regulations is imposed on the Welsh Ministers. - 5.3 Section 3(2)(b) provides for Welsh Ministers to make regulations to prescribe the information that must be provided to demonstrate that the work to be carried out will comply with the requirements of Section 4 of the proposed Measure. - Procedure: The technical nature of the information to be supplied in accordance with the requirements of these regulations renders them appropriate to be subject to annulment (I.e. made under the negative procedure).
+By virtue of section 6(d) a requirement to consult prior to the making of the regulations is imposed on the Welsh Ministers. - 5.3 Section 3(2)(b) provides for Welsh Ministers to make regulations to prescribe the information that must be provided to demonstrate that the work to be carried out will comply with the requirements of Section 1(4) of the proposed Measure.
+Section 3(1) enables the Welsh Ministers to make regulations prescribing the fee to accompany the information.
+Where, in the opinion of the local authority, the information does not demonstrate that the requirements contained in section 1 have been met, any disagreement as to this opinion may be referred to the Welsh Ministers for determination.
+Section 3(5) enables the Welsh Ministers to make regulations prescribing a fee to accompany the referral.

+Procedure: The technical nature of the information to be supplied in accordance with the requirements of these regulations renders them appropriate to be subject to annulment (I.e. made under the negative procedure).
 By virtue of section 6(d) a requirement to consult prior to the making of the regulations is imposed on the Welsh Ministers.
+As fees may require frequent updating it is appropriate that regulations prescribing fee be subject to annulment.